andrew-g-edwards/data-science-portfolio/life-data-analysis/README.md

 <img width="844" alt="Screen Shot 2022-11-14 at 11 11 17 AM" src="https://user-images.githubusercontent.com/116092004/204876727-bb2df511-b856-4df3-a616-fbf736c9a713.png">

 To further investigate the relationship of nicotine & alcohol, as they relate to sleep and socializing I built this graphic in Tableau.
 Nicotine seems to be largely social, with some variance in correlation.
 Alcohol is a much more social variable, with dark green on the right and yellow nodes on the left.
-As these two variables increase in usage together, it is evident that it inpacts my sleeping patterns for the worse.
+As these two variables increase in usage together, it is evident that it impacts my sleeping patterns for the worse.

 <img width="843" alt="Screen Shot 2022-11-14 at 10 53 06 AM" src="https://user-images.githubusercontent.com/116092004/204877769-40c528e3-99aa-4b10-b254-398d9fd25acc.png">